Keith MacLellan: External Affairs

-Keith MacLellan joined the Department of External Affairs in 1950, and was part of the group of Canadian Foreign Service officers who helped shape Canada's post-war diplomatic efforts and policy.
+Keith MacLellan joined the Department of External Affairs in 1950, and began a career in the Canadian Foreign Service that included diplomatic postings in Europe, Asia and the Middle East.
+He was part of a group of Canadian Foreign Service officers who helped shape Canada's post-war diplomatic efforts and policy.

 The group represented a Canadian identity on the world stage that was, within the constraints of the Cold War, both allied with, yet independent from, the existing American and British identities.
 The group's ethos of "multilateralism" successfully defined Canada's separate identity while enabling it to exert influence through institutions such as the United Nations and the World Health Organization.

-MacLellan's career dealt with political instability in a number of countries, most notably: Laos in 1965–1966, which was in turmoil throughout the 1960s due to the conflict in neighbouring Vietnam and the resulting Laotian Civil War; Afghanistan in 1974–1977, where a series of coups in the 1970s eventually led to the Soviet invasion of 1979; and Pakistan, also from 1974–1977, during the deposition of then Prime Minister Zulfikar Ali Bhutto.
-Finally, he witnessed the onset of Yugoslavia's disintegration when President Josip Broz Tito's illness in 1979, and subsequent death in 1980, created the power vacuum that would ultimately end in civil war.
+MacLellan's diplomatic career included postings in several countries experiencing significant political instability.
+From 1965 to 1966, he served as Canada's Commissioner to the International Commission for Supervision and Control in Laos.
+From 1974 to 1977, he served as Canada's ambassador to Pakistan and Afghanistan.
+He was subsequently ambassador to Yugoslavia and Bulgaria from 1977 to 1979.